From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Week 9-10: Refining the New Structure

-Root cause: Sarah and Takeshi didn’t align on technical decisions’ ownership.
+Root cause: Sarah and Takeshi weren’t aligned on who owned technical decisions.
 Sarah thought she owned it.
 Takeshi thought he did.

-Fix: Created an explicit decision matrix document.
-Shared with the whole team.
-Three categories:
+Fix: They created an explicit decision matrix document and shared it with the whole team, with three categories:

 Team Lead Owns: